Vaughn Grissom Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.
+- The pitching staff for the Marlins has a collective 8.6 K/9, which ranks 20th in the league.

-- The Marlins have the 20th-ranked team ERA across all league pitching staffs (4.53).
+- The Marlins have a 4.84 team ERA that ranks 22nd across all MLB pitching staffs.

-- Marlins pitchers combine to give up 37 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Marlins pitchers combine to rank 24th in baseball in home runs given up (43 total, 1.4 per game).

-- Garrett gets the start for the Marlins, his fifth of the season.
-He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Luzardo (2-1) takes the mound for the Marlins in his seventh start of the season.
+He's put together a 3.48 ERA in 33 2/3 innings pitched, with 38 strikeouts.

-- In his most recent appearance on Thursday against the Atlanta Braves, the left-hander tossed three scoreless innings while surrendering one hit.

-- In five games this season, the 25-year-old has a 2.45 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .284 to his opponents.
+- The lefty last pitched on Friday against the Chicago Cubs, when he threw 6 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.